Schema-Driven Information Extraction from Heterogeneous Tables: Introduction

 \section{Introduction}

-Vast quantities of data are locked away in tables found in scientific literature, webpages, and more.
+Vast quantities of experimental data are locked away in tables found in scientific literature.
 These tables are primarily designed for visual presentation, and the underlying data is typically not available in any structured format, such as a relational or graph database.
-Some table collections have simple or uniform structures \cite{cafarella2008webtables}, making them easy to convert to relational data, for example, Wikipedia tables \cite{lebret2016neural,iyyer2017search}, however a lot of information is stored in tables with complex and varied layouts, such as tables of experimental data presented in scientific literature.
+Some table collections have simple or uniform structures \cite{cafarella2008webtables}, making them easy to convert to relational data, for example, Wikipedia tables \cite{lebret2016neural,iyyer2017search}, however a lot of information is stored in tables with complex and varied layouts, such as tables of results in papers found on {\tt arXiv.org}.

-Prior work on extracting structured data from tables has focused on developing custom pipelines for each new table format or domain, for example extracting machine learning leaderboards from \LaTeX~result tables \cite{kardas-etal-2020-axcell}.
+Prior work on extracting data from tables has focused on developing custom pipelines for each new table format or domain, for example extracting machine learning leaderboards from \LaTeX~result tables \cite{kardas-etal-2020-axcell}.
 Importantly, the development of these specialized pipelines necessitates domain-specific labeled data, which not only incurs a significant cost in collection for every new extraction task but also constrains their applicability outside the originating domain.